dannysu/hakyll-blog/posts/2015-06-21-js-code-critique-1.markdown

 ---
 date: 2015-06-21 22:44:52 PDT
-title: Javascript Code Critique #1
+title: JavaScript Code Critique #1
-tags: javascript, programming, Mad Coding, Code Critique
+tags: JavaScript, programming, Mad Coding, Code Critique
 ---
 This will be the first of many code critiques I give to myself.